kadudutra/FPDI/README.md

 notice that there were incompatible changes which you should consider when updating to version 2:
 - You need to load the code using the `src/autoload.php` file instead of `classes/FPDI.php`.
-- The classes and traits are namespaced now: `setasign\Fpdi`
+- The classes and traits are namespaced now: `kadudutra\Fpdi`
 - Page boundaries beginning with a slash, such as `/MediaBox`, are not supported anymore.
 Remove the slash or use a constant of `PdfReader\PageBoundaries`.
 - The parameters $x, $y, $width and $height of the `useTemplate()` or `getTemplateSize()`